Thisisruiii/reading_theme_retrieval_agent/README.md

 Reading Theme Retrieval Agent is a simple command-line AI agent for an Information Retrieval lab.
 It retrieves relevant context from local reading notes, a theme guide, recommendation rules, and user memory before asking an OpenAI-compatible LLM to answer.

 The project uses women's literature as a thematic reading taxonomy.
-The goal is to demonstrate retrieval and agent architecture, not to build a political discussion bot.
+The goal is to demonstrate retrieval and agent architecture.

+The video demo of working system :https://1drv.ms/v/c/6b679df81c78177f/IQD1VU5GqpE8TJKHlEDxv3e4AVWv4g_EGvOXbg1bH6SgU38?e=wrgTJz

 ## Why this is an AI agent